HFLoechel/ConstrainedKaos/README.md

 ### Java Implementation

-The Java implementation is an optimized version for code word generation, which takes DNA storage constraints into account, Namely, GC content homopolymers and undesired motifs.
+The Java implementation is an optimized version for code word generation, which takes DNA storage constraints into account, namely, GC content, homopolymers, and undesired motifs.

 The JAR can be executed with: